yuvatejasainadh/yuvatejasainadh/README.md

 ## 🧠 About Me

-I'm an **Entrepreneur, Systems Architect, and Applied AI Engineer** focused on building intelligent, scalable, and production-oriented software systems.
+I'm an **Entrepreneur, Applied AI Engineer, and Systems Architect** focused on building intelligent, scalable, and production-oriented software systems.

 My work sits at the intersection of: